Subscribe to Our Newsletter

 • Estimated size of the units: 400 sqft - 900 sqft

-In Malaysia, a flat refers to a more economical unit that's accessible to the low-income and middle-income groups, hence, suitable for those with tight budgets.
+In Malaysia, a flat refers to a more economical unit that's accessible to low-income and middle-income groups and, hence, suitable for those with tight budgets.
 A flat usually consists of two categories - a 5-floor unit (as shown in the picture above) or a high-rise government-built unit which is also known as PPR.

-FYI, flats are popular amongst workers for the moderate median price of a unit, for instance, a flat in Subang costs only RM156,500 which is half the price of a single apartment unit.
+FYI, flats are popular amongst workers for the moderate median price of a unit, for instance, a flat in Taman Desa, Cheras only costs RM 106,500 which is half the price of a single apartment unit.

 Even so, there’s no designated parking space for tenants (unlike the apartment and condo), thus be prepared to go balls for the space as it’s a “first come first serve” rule.
 Also, flats’ facilities tend to be limited, such as no tight security is allotted within the area, thus prolly not suitable for families with kids.
 Nevertheless, mini markets are accessible on the ground floor, so your groceries will always be at hand.